akeneo/pim-docs/reference/performances_guide/index.rst

 .. warning::

-    If your collection of products requires more than 64 indexes, please contact us (we've an Elastic Search implementation).
+    If your collection of products requires more than 64 indexes, please contact us (we are working on an Elastic Search implementation to get rid of this limit).

 More than 10k attributes?
 -------------------------

-The number of attributes will impact performances of the PIM in several ways.
+The number of attributes may impact performances in Akeneo PIM in several ways.
 We've tested performances with a set of 10k attributes in total (not 10k attributes per product).

 .. warning::